Cebu Coliseum: History

 On August 4, 1962, one of the first events it hosted was a fight between hometown hero Gabriel "Flash" Elorde and Japanese boxer Terou Kosaka.
 It was their second of their four fights in a span of 4 years (1961-1965).
 On March 24, 1979, the arena hosted the first National Arnis Championships.
 It has also become a regular venue for selected out-of-town games in the Philippine Basketball Association, with the arena also hosting the 1982 PBA All-Star Series, 1998 PBA All-Star Weekend, and 2004 PBA All-Star Weekend.

 Renovation

 In 2025, the Cebu Coliseum will begin to undergo a renovation to modernize the venue ahead of CESAFI's 25th anniversary.
 The renovation was originally scheduled for August 2024, after the 2024 Palarong Pambansa, but was moved to January 2025 to make way for the following CESAFI season.
 The renovation is set to cost ₱100 million.

-On November 7, 2025, the East Asia Super League (EASL) announced it would host a game at the venue on November 15.
-The game between the Meralco Bolts and Macau Black Bears would be held as the league's first charity match, with proceeds going to relief efforts across the province due to the 2025 Cebu earthquake and Typhoon Tino.
+On November 15, 2025, the East Asia Super League (EASL) played the league's first charity match between the Philippines' Meralco Bolts and Macau Black Bears, with proceeds going to relief efforts across Cebu province due to the 2025 Cebu earthquake and Typhoon Tino.